Plastic Bags are 100% Recyclable

-Families can bring their plastic bags, sacks and wraps to participating stores and drop them into plastic bag recycling bins.
+- Bring your plastic bags, sacks, and wraps to participating retail stores and drop them into plastic bag recycling bins.
 From there, the bags and wraps are picked up for recycling.

-Plastic bags can be recycled into eco-friendly raw material for playgrounds, construction materials and new plastic bags.
+- Your recycled plastic bags may get a new life as eco-friendly raw material for playgrounds, construction materials, and new plastic bags.